JanneMattila/azure-functions-sftp/README.md

-# azure-functions-sftp
+# Azure Functions and SFTP

-Azure Functions with SFTP
+Azure Functions and SFTP